ihidzhov/FaaS/README.md

 # Own FaaS

-# Introduction
+## Introduction
-Own FaaS is self hosted FaaS (Function as a Service)
+Own FaaS is self hosted FaaS (Function as a Service).
+It is self hosted alternative to Amazon Lambda, Google Cloud Functions and Azure Functions.
+Easy to install and run, with web based code editor.
+Creating, editing, listing and deleting functions.
+Function invocations based on triggers - HTTP and Time.

 ## Features
 - Self hosted FaaS